erharrison/MXChip-Workshop/Steps/StoreTheTemperature.md

 Once the Azure Function app is restarted, the events will flow into the IoT Hub trigger, and get stored in the Cosmos DB collection.

-* Navigate to the Cosmos DB account on the Azure portal.
-* Select *Data Explorer* from the side bar.
+* From Visual Studio Code, select the *Azure* tab.

+* Expand the *COSMOS DB* section.

+* Expand your subscription.

 * Expand the *IoTData* database and *Temperatures* collection.

-* Select the *Documents* node.
-A filtering control with a list of documents will appear containing a single entry.
+* Expand the *Documents* node.

-* Click the entry to see the temperature and threshold.
+* Click on an entry under this node to see the temperature and threshold.

   ![The document in the CosmosDB data explorer](../Images/DocumentInCosmos.png)